cui-ke/wikidata-qualifiers/README.md

 ## Analysis process

-(DIR is the path to the Wikidata-Qualifiers directory)
+(DIR is the path to the directory where the wikidata-qualifiers repository has been cloned)

 1. Download a wikidata dump.
 For instance